iiab/iiab/roles/maps/README.md

 ![Download Button](README-assets/fqr-downloader-selected.png)

 (The button will turn orange and your mouse pointer should change.
 GURU TIP: Because of [180th meridian issues](https://github.com/iiab/iiab/pull/4418), selecting this will automatically turn off "globe" [spherical] view.
-You can turn it back on [by clicking the "globe" button in top-right] once you've started your download below.)
+You can turn it back on [by clicking the "globe" button in the top-right] once you've started your download below.)

 Now draw a rectangle that represents the region you want to download.
 To draw, click one corner of the rectangle and then the opposite corner.  **(Make sure to only click, do not drag!)**